Surgery to Treat Cancer

 There are other ways of performing surgery that do not involve cuts with scalpels.
 Some of these include:

-For more information, see the fact sheet Cryosurgery in Cancer Treatment.
+For more information, see Cryosurgery to Treat Cancer.

 This is a type of treatment in which powerful beams of light are used to cut through tissue.
 Lasers can focus very accurately on tiny areas, so they can be used for precise surgeries.
 Lasers can also be used to shrink or destroy tumors or growths that might turn into cancer.